 ‘Marcia Baïla’ was LES RITA MITSOUKO’s tribute to their late friend, Argentinian dancer Marcia Moretto.
 With Plank at the production helm, a squelchy backing track with enough space for Catherine Ringer’s strident theatrics was honed for a wonderful celebration of life.
 It was subsequently covered by Ricky Martin in 1998.
 LES RITA MITSOUKO went on to become very popular in France, collaborating with SPARKS in 1990.
 Fred Chichin, the other half of the duo, sadly passed away in 2007.

 Available on the LES RITA MITSOUKO album ‘Rita Mitsouko’ via Sony Music

 GIANNA NANNINI Bello E Impossibile (1986)

-The Italian singer / songwriter unusually had something in common with NITZER EBB’s Doug McCarthy in that she too had a brother who was a F1 driver; in her case it was one-time Grand Prix winner Alessandro.
+The Italian singer / songwriter unusually had something in common with NITZER EBB’s Douglas J McCarthy in that she too had a relative who was a F1 driver; in her case it was her brother, one-time Grand Prix winner Alessandro.
 Plank started working with Nannini in 1982 at a time when he was still regarded as a more artistically minded producer, rather than one who delivered pop hits.
-‘Bello E Impossibile’ a huge hit in her homeland, but also in German speaking territories like Switzerland, Austria and of course, West Germany.
+‘Bello E Impossibile’ was a huge hit in her homeland, but also in Switzerland, Austria and West Germany.

 Available on the GIANNA NANNINI album ‘Profumo’ via Dischi Ricordi